statsmaths/cleanNLP/README.md

 - **corenlp**: another Python library (formally Java) that is an official port of the Java library of the same name.

-In order to us the two Python backends, you must install the associated cleanNLP python module.
+In order to use the two Python backends, you must install the associated cleanNLP python module.
 We recommend and support the Python 3.7 version of [Anaconda Python](https://www.anaconda.com/distribution/#download-section).
 After obtaining Python, install the module by running pip in a terminal: